-Do not allow idolaters to live in the Land of Israel.
+It is forbidden to allow idolaters to reside permanently in the Land of Israel.

 Commentary & Classical Explanation: